 This guide applies to popular models like the A3, A4, Q5, Q7, and many more built after 2008.

-2. Classic metal-frame arms (older pre-2008 Audi models)
+2. Classic metal-frame arms (older pre-2008 Audi models) like the Audi TT

-If you’re replacing blades on an older Audi model with traditional metal-frame wipers, follow this tutorial.
+If youβre replacing blades on an older Audi model with traditional metal-frame wipers, follow this tutorial.

 3. Pin-lock style arms (newer Audi models like the latest A3)